 - Watch for reports of lost possessions

 Know your rights.
-Become familiar with Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act.
+Learn and understand Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act.
 These two Acts protect children with disabilities and make it illegal to be harassed due to a disability.